archived-codacy/env2props/README.md

 Each environment variable is transformed as follows:

  - remove the trailing prefix (if specified)
- - down case the entire string
  - trasform all the `_` characters into `.`

 ## Usage

-After making the binary executable and available on the `PATh`(should work out-of-the-box on any linux machine).
+After making the binary executable and available on the `PATH`(should work out-of-the-box on any linux machine).
 You can use this tool in-line while launching java applications e.g.:

 ```